JaredD221/JaredD221/README.md

 # Jared Diaz
-> Hello world!
+> Hey there chooms!
+Preem to met ya!

 # Biography
-<blockquote>As a computer science major I am interested in game desing and game developement, I hope to be able to creat my own game.
+<blockquote>My name is Jared Diaz and as a computer science major I am interested in game desing and game developement, I hope to be able to creat my own game someday where the main character may possibly be my pet cat Mayo.
 Currently I am studing at Eastern Washington University and I plan to be graduated by 2026.</blockquote>

 [Github Profile](https://github.com/JaredD221)